apache/sis-site/source/source.md

 This is sufficient for allowing Apache {{% SIS %}} to create the geodetic database without the need for `sis-epsg` or `sis-embedded-data` module on the classpath.
-This setting is not done automatically because Apache projects can not introduce non-free dependencies without explicit action from user.
+This setting is not done automatically because Apache projects cannot introduce non-free dependencies without explicit action from user.
 If this action is not taken, some JUnit tests requiring EPSG data may be skipped.
 If any EPSG file is updated, deleting the `$SIS_DATA/​Databases/​SpatialMetadata` directory